 Offshore oil and gas research in Newfoundland and Labrador

-Since 2002, my colleagues, students and I have tried to understand how the predictions on environmental impact in environmental impact assessments are assessed for offshore oil and gas extraction projects in NL.
-Many of our attempts have been thwarted by lack of access to data which would allow us to conduct these assessments (see Fraser et al. 2006, Fraser and Ellis 2008b).
-Our goal is to improve the environmental management of production projects in the NW Atlantic through a critical examination of the policies related to this industry.
+Since 2002, my colleagues, students and I have tried to understand how the predictions in environmental impact assessments are assessed for offshore oil and gas extraction projects in NL.
+Our goal is to improve the environmental management of offshore production projects in the NW Atlantic through a critical examination of the policies related to this industry.
+The success of this goal depends upon accessing environmental data.
+The Canada-Newfoundland and Labrador Atlantic Accord Implementation Act (section 119) allows operators to decide what environmental data are publicly disclosed (see Fraser et al. 2006, Fraser and Ellis 2008b).
+The release of relevant environmental data has improved over time and using Access to Information requests, has permitted an examination of how offshore oil operators monitored and responded to small spills (Fraser and Racine 2016).

 Selected student oil and gas related projects: